Dashed hopes and limited aid trouble Tigrayans a year after Ethiopia truce

 Fate of jailed fighters still unknown months after Ethiopia truce

-By the second week of the war, Wekeynos, then 29, fled his hometown of Humera, trekking for days with relatives as they braved the scorching sun and hunger to reach a camp for internally displaced people (IDP) in Mekelle, Tigray’s capital and the country’s second-largest city.
-Some of his other relatives fled to refugee camps in eastern Sudan, where they still reside amid hardship compounded by that country’s own civil war.
+By the second week of the war, Wekeynos, then 29, had fled his hometown of Humera and trekked for days with relatives as they braved a scorching sun and hunger to reach a camp for internally displaced people (IDP) in Mekelle, Tigray’s capital and Ethiopia’s second-largest city.
+Other relatives fled to refugee camps in eastern Sudan, where they still reside amid hardship compounded by that country’s own civil war.

 In all, an estimated 1.8 million people were displaced in the course of Ethiopia’s conflict, according to the United Nations.
-The death toll remains unclear; this January, former Nigerian President Olusegun Obasanjo, the African Union’s lead mediator in the Pretoria peace talks, said there were as many as 600,000 deaths in the conflict.
+The death toll remains unclear.
+In January, former Nigerian President Olusegun Obasanjo, the African Union’s lead mediator in the peace talks, said as many as 600,000 people had died in the conflict.

-At the peak of the conflict in July 2021, Wekeynos joined the Tigrayan side as an infantryman after they recaptured Mekelle from Ethiopian forces.
-He was still on the front line 16 months later when the truce happened.
+At its peak in July 2021, Wekeynos joined the Tigrayan side as an infantryman after it recaptured Mekelle from Ethiopian forces.
+He was still on the front line 16 months later when the truce went into effect.

-Since then, he has been fending for himself and more than a dozen relatives in Mekelle with his small-scale trading and sales of music he composes for local artists.
+Since then, he has been fending for himself and more than a dozen relatives in Mekelle with small-scale trading and sales of music he composes for local artists.

-But one year later, they still cannot return home.
+But one year later, they still have not returned home.

 Unable to go home

-There were hopes among the displaced that after losing relatives, friends, and property, full-scale rehabilitation of Ethiopia’s northernmost region could commence.
-One year on, many are disheartened about being unable to return to areas of Tigray controlled by allied Ethiopian forces even though the fighting has ended.
+There were hopes among the displaced that after losing relatives, friends and property, full-scale rehabilitation of Ethiopia’s northernmost region could commence.
+One year on, many are disheartened about being unable to return to areas of Tigray controlled by forces allied with the federal government even though the fighting has ended.

-Banks and flight services have resumed in the region, even if there are occasional complaints of informal limits to bank withdrawals and accusations of ethnic profiling of Tigrayan passengers.
+Bank services and flights have resumed in the region, even if there are occasional complaints of informal limits to bank withdrawals and accusations of ethnic profiling of Tigrayan passengers.

-In June 2021, the federal government suspended the payment of salaries to civil servants.
-That has resumed but the backlog from then till the formation of a regional administration in March 2023, remains unpaid.
+In June 2021, the federal government suspended the payment of salaries to civil servants in Tigray.
+That has resumed, but the backlog from then through the formation of a regional administration in March this year, remains unpaid.

-Wekeynos, now 30, feels the truce saved him and his loved ones’ lives but feels bitter about the continuous occupation of his home area by allied Ethiopian forces.
-Amharas – who consider western Tigray as their historical homeland – have been trooping into the region, he added.
+Wekeynos feels the truce saved him and his loved ones’ lives, but he is bitter about the continuous occupation of his home area by allied Ethiopian forces.
+Amharas, who consider western Tigray as their historical homeland, have been trooping into the region, he said.

 He is also disappointed about not knowing the whereabouts of friends and relatives abducted from western Tigray and suspected to be languishing in secret prisons there or in Eritrea.